 Ok, but what about the ‘Easy Rider’ version?
 Good or bad?
 Well, to be honest – seriously cool!
 Or some kind of baroque church decoration version of Mr. Meatless, say from Italy, Austria or Germany, 17th and 18th century?
 Bad or good?
 Well, seriously?
 Very often, very funny, artful, intriguing – and once you grasp the whole decoration program it can be mindblowingly complicated and just interesting to think about.
-You see it differently, once you know.
+You see it differently, once you know more about it.

-The difficult thing about good or bad design – or to be more precise and less fundamental ‘fitted’ and ‘un-fitted’ design, is to know why and when something fits time and place, has reached its specific grade of originality, is a rather ‘high’ or ‘low’ level of design, makes the ‘right’ borrowings from the right sources.
+The difficult thing about good or bad design – or to be more precise and less fundamental – ‘fitted’ and ‘un-fitted’ design, is to know why and when something fits its time and place, when and where it has reached its specific grade of originality, where it hits a rather ‘high’ or ‘low’ level of design, where it makes the ‘right’ borrowings from the ‘right’ sources.

 Is it e.g. borrowing from the right source, when we see topiary along the street?
 On a small village’s square?
 Why does anyone spend time and money on shaping oleanders, euonymus, elaeagnus and what not into squares and balls between one street and another – along an industrial zone?
 Is that good or bad design?
 I’d opt for very bad design, even no-design.

 As much as I believe in “fitted” or “un-fitted” I believe in “timely” or “un-timely”, as in “inappropriate”.